nojb/ppx_match_seq/README.md

   succeeds, the pattern is bound to its result and the next component is tested.

-- an extension node `[%seq p]` where `p` is a pattern, means: the first element of the sequence is matched against `p` and if it succeeds, the next component is tested.
+- an extension node `[%seq p]` where `p` is a pattern, means: the first element of the sequence is matched against `p` and if it succeeds, the remaining components are tested against the rest of the sequence.

-- an extension node `[%seq p when e]` where `p` is a pattern and `e` is an expression of type `bool`, means: the first element of the sequence is matched against `p`; if it matches and `e` evalues to `true`, then the whole component matches and the rest of the sequence is tested against the remaining components.
+- an extension node `[%seq p when e]` where `p` is a pattern and `e` is an expression of type `bool`, means: the first element of the sequence is matched against `p`; if it matches *and* `e` evalues to `true`, then the whole component matches and the remaining components are tested against the rest of the sequence.

 For the final component, the possibilities are as follows:

 - the empty list constructor, `[]`, which means: the current sequence matches if it contains no remaining elements.

-- the wildcard `_`, means: the type of the semantic action is `'b`, if the sequence matches this case, the semantic action is evaluated giving some result `e` and the result of the parser is `Some (e, seq)` where `seq` is the remaining stream.
+- the wildcard `_`, means: the type of the semantic action is `'b` and if the sequence matches this case, the semantic action is evaluated giving some result `e` and the result of the parser is `Some (e, seq)` where `seq` is the rest of the sequence.

-- a pattern variable `var`, means: the remaining sequence is bound to `var` and the type of the semantic action is `('b * 'a Seq.t) option`, and its result is also the result of the whole parser.
+- a pattern variable `v`, means: the rest of the sequence is bound to `v` (of type `'a Seq.t`) and the type of the semantic action is `('b * 'a Seq.t) option`.
+The semantic action is evaluated and its result is also the result of the parser.

-Notice that patterns are bound immediately and can be used in the next pattern component.
+Notice that patterns in one component are bound immediately and can be used in the following pattern components.

+### Comparison with classical `Stream` parsers

+The main differences are:

+- Stream parsers were imperative (elements once consumed from the input stream were no longer available).
+In particular, classical parsers did not support backtracking.
+In contrast, sequence parsers are purely functional and if one parser case fails to match the following case is tested against the initial sequence again.

+- The type of classical parsers is `'a Stream.t -> 'b`, while that of sequence parsers is `'a Seq.t -> ('b * 'a Seq.t) option`.
+The *semantic action* in classical parsers always had type `'b`.
+In sequence parsers semantic actions have type `'b` **if the rest of the sequence is not bound** by giving a name to the final pattern component.
+If it is, then the semantic action must have type `('b * 'a Seq.t) option`.

 ### Quickstart

-**Requirements**
+**Requirements:**

 - `dune`
 - `ppxlib`